-We looked at the Top 100 American influencers on Instagram and their marketing performances.
+We looked at the Top 100 American influencers on Instagram and their performance.
 Topping that up with influencers from Indonesia, Malaysia, Singapore, and Australia, we used an advanced influencer analytics tool and some good old manual searching.
 They have a combined reach of over 79M or around 24% of the US population.

 Compared to the APAC countries that we’ve covered, American influencers tend to have less branded posts on their feeds.
 This is a notable trend in the US market as creators (particularly YouTubers) are mindful about choosing the right brand partnerships and do not want to be seen as ‘selling out’.
 Although we also know many influencers archive branded posts.